salemove/ios-webrtc/README.md

 ### Generate production ready library with Bitcode enabled

 Run the command `python build_ios_libs.py --bitcode --arch {arm64,x64}` inside the src/tools_webrtc/ios that will generate the FAT framework.

+### Fastlane

+You can use fastlane to generate the development and production libraries.
+Make sure to run `bundle install` before doing so which will get the correct version of fastlane